Alfred Mendes: Later years

 In 1940, Mendes went back to Trinidad.
-He abandoned writing and working in Trinidad's civil service, becoming General Manager of the Port Services Department.
+He abandoned writing and worked in Trinidad's civil service, becoming General Manager of the Port Services Department.
 He was one of the founding members of the United Front, a party with socialist leanings that participated in the 1946 general elections.
 After his retirement in 1972, he lived in Mallorca and Gran Canaria and ultimately settled in Barbados.
 In 1972 he was awarded an honorary D.Litt. by the University of the West Indies for his contribution to the development of West Indian literature.

-He began writing his autobiography in 1975 and his unfinished drafts were edited by Michèle Levy and published in 2002 by the University of the West Indies Press as The Autobiography of Alfred H. Mendes 1897–1991.
+He began writing his autobiography in 1975.

 Mendes and his wife Ellen both died in 1991 in Barbados and are buried together there in Christ Church Cemetery.
+His unfinished drafts were edited by Michèle Levy and published in 2002 by the University of the West Indies Press as The Autobiography of Alfred H. Mendes 1897–1991.

 Personal life

 Mendes married in October 1919, and had a son, Alfred John, the following year.
 His first wife, Jessie Rodriguez, died of pneumonia after only two years of marriage.
 A second marriage, a year later, ended in divorce in 1938.
 His third wife was Ellen Perachini, mother of his last two sons, Jameson Peter and Stephen Michael.
 He is the grandfather of Academy Award winning director Sam Mendes, whose 2019 film 1917 is inspired by Mendes' First World War stories.
+He is the great-grandfather of actor Joe Anders.